 Strand, London WC2R 1HA

-If you’re partial to a holiday with all of the dazzle minus the hassle, head on over to Great Fosters, the countryside retreat that’s got the bubbly, pool views and spa treatments on tap this summer.
+If you’re partial to a holiday with all of the dazzle minus the hassle, head on over to Great Fosters, the countryside retreat that’s got the bubbly, pool views and spa treatments on tap.

 Stroude Road, Egham TW20 9UR

-While you might not be able to jet off to the Spanish isles this summer, you can book in for a table at Aqua Nueva to try out their new La Fiesta brunch, spanning an array of tapas, free flowing cocktails, live music and entertainment.
+If you can’t just nip off to Spain this autumn, you can book in for a table at Aqua Nueva to try out their new La Fiesta brunch, spanning an array of tapas, free flowing cocktails, live music and entertainment.

 Highlight dishes include seared salmon skewers; Classic Spanish tortilla with Red piquillo purée; and Raspberry churros with Paedro Ximénez chocolate.